philhoyt/CPT-Taxonomy-Syncer/README.md

 - Deletes corresponding items when one is removed
 - Prevents duplicate creation and orphaned data

+### Shadow Taxonomy System

+- Creates a taxonomy that mirrors your post type, enabling powerful relationship queries
+- Leverages WordPress's taxonomy system for organizing and querying related content
+- Maintains the flexibility of custom post types while providing taxonomy-based relationships

 ### Block Editor Integration

 - Adds "Use synced relationship" toggle to Query Loop blocks and **Relationship Query Loop** block variation
-- Displays posts that share taxonomy terms with the current post
+- Displays posts that share taxonomy terms with the current post using the shadow taxonomy relationship

 ### Admin Tools